code-423n4/2022-12-forgeries-findings/data/yixxas-Q.md

 We are using try-catch all errors but this is not recommended as a call to `transferFrom` or `ownerOf` can fail for all sorts of reason, but we always revert with the same kind of error.
 This can make it difficult to figure out the exact issue when a call fails.

 ## Recommended
 I recommend using the if-revert pattern instead to do the revert.
-This way, we are able to see the revert errors that are returned by the external calls.
+This way, we are able to see the revert errors that are returned by the calls to other contracts.